Children's hearing: Other persons

-Some people maybe excluded from the hearing if it would be in the benefit of the child/young person.
+Some people may be excluded from the hearing if it would be in the benefit of the child/young person.
 If relevant persons, their representatives and/or (if necessary) the press are excluded, the "substance" of the discussion which took place needs to be discussed on their return.

 Hearings

 For the hearing itself, a child may automatically be entitled to legal assistance when specific circumstances apply.
 These are when: